lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/05-Basic-UI-Kit/README.md

 As you will build a lo-fi UI Kit, you'll not use colors to create your components.

-But at some point it could be handy to have access to a **grayscale palette** to add some contrast in your component.
+But at some point it could be handy to have access to a **grayscale palette** to add some contrast in your components.

 Create 5 squares in your UI Kit to implement it.
 Each one of these squares should have the following background color: